 I’d argue that the two best business credit cards for everyday spending are The Blue Business® Plus Credit Card from American Express (review) and the Ink Business Unlimited® Credit Card (review).
 In this post I wanted to do a comparison of them, to help anyone who may be deciding which card is a better fit.

-Let’s compare the annual fees, welcome bonuses, eligibility, return on spend, and perks.
+Let’s compare various aspects of the cards, ranging from the annual fees, to the welcome bonuses, to eligibility, to return on spending, to perks.

 Comparing annual fees

 Both the Ink Business Unlimited Card and Blue Business Plus Card have no annual fees (Rates & Fees), which is awesome.
 It always amazes me how often the best cards for everyday spending also don’t cost you anything.

 Winner: This is an area where both cards tie.

 The Blue Business Plus Card is currently offering a welcome bonus of 15,000 Membership Rewards points after spending $3,000 within the first three months.
 That might not sound like a lot, but it’s an improvement, as previously the card didn’t offer a bonus at all.
 Keep in mind that this is a card you get for the ongoing value it offers, rather than the bonus (though the current bonus is the icing on the cake).